ozgurasarstat/robjm/README.md

 - add last.time option

 - looping over A[n] where A is an array is more fficienct than if A is a matrix (pp  325 of stan ref doc)

+- equally space + user specified intervals for tv dof

+- make the codes more efficients